VictorQueiroz/mongodb-n/README.md

 The main reason I created this module is to retrieve normalized data from MongoDB and still keep the native awesome API provided by `mongodb` module.
-If you're looking for something fancier to return your data in a denormalized way, you should try Mongoose.
+If you're looking for something fancier you should try Mongoose.

 ```js
 import { FieldTypes, Schema, createModels } from 'mongodb-n';